tjmetivier/illustrisvirtualobservatory/index.md

 ## Download the repository

 After downloading the files and saving them to your working directory, we can first run the program called **setup**.

+It's recommended to have [Anaconda](https://www.anaconda.com/download/) installed on your machine as well.

 This will download any dependency that the program requires as well as open up a webpage to the [Illustris Galaxy Observatory-](http://www.illustris-project.org/galaxy_obs/) where mock galaxies from the Illustris simulation can be viewed.